Natural cold remedies and immune boosters

-Let’s start with everyday garlic (Allium sativum), a member of the Allium or onion family, closely related to onions, chives and leeks.
-Unlike their vegetable cousins, the humble garlic bulb is a highly concentrated source of interesting health-giving compounds, such as diallyl sulfide, shown to be a hundred times more powerful than popular antibiotics at combatting Campylobacter bacterium.
-Garlic’s health-giving properties have been shown to help improve many disorders, from lowering rates of heart disease, blood pressure and high cholesterol levels, to even improving some lung cancer outcomes and cases of hip osteoarthritis.
+Garlic’s health-giving properties have been shown to help improve many disorders, including lowering rates of heart disease, blood pressure and high cholesterol levels.
 In terms of warding off the seasonal lurgies, studies published in American Family Physician show a daily dose of garlic can decrease the frequency of colds in adults.
 The best way to get the benefits from garlic is to eat it raw, as heat (i.e. cooking) reduces its benefits.
 Purists maintain nothing beats munching a raw clove of garlic each morning, but this inevitably leads to serious dragon-breath (although mixing with milk in the mouth before swallowing has been shown to reduce this).
 My preferred option for optimum health benefits – without the halitosis – is to take a daily garlic supplement.

 One of the world’s healthiest wonder-foods, ginger comes from the root of the plant Zingiber officinale, a plant that shares its family tree with other medicinal botanicals including turmeric and cardamom.
-Possibly better known for its anti-nausea properties (excellent at helping to prevent travel and morning sickness), ginger has powerful natural antibacterial and anti-inflammatory properties.
-Studies show it to be helpful in some cases of osteoarthritis, but I use ginger more for its immune-boosting abilities.
+Possibly better known for helping helping to prevent nausea – especially travel and morning sickness, ginger has powerful natural antibacterial and anti-inflammatory properties.
+I use ginger for its immune-boosting abilities.
 Ginger is so concentrated that a little of the fresh root goes a long way.
 Being a root, it is relatively easy to store and keeps for several weeks in a cool dark pantry or bottom of the fridge.
-Ginger also freezes well and I keep slices of the root for up to six months in the freezer so there’s always a slice at the ready when required.
+I keep slices of the root for up to six months in the freezer so there’s always a piece at the ready when required.
 I then make bug-beating tea by steeping a small slice in a mug of hot water, adding a squeeze of lemon juice (for vitamin C) and a spoonful of Manuka honey to taste (for sweetness plus additional antibacterial properties).
 If you really don’t like the taste but value the benefits, you can also find ginger root capsules in most health food shops.

 Loved this?
 Read on here: